Children aged 13 years and older are welcome. Children under 13 can only be accommodated if the entire lodge is booked exclusively.

 A Spa is available at Bush or Earth Lodge.
 The lodge can, on request, also offer in-suite massage treatments.

 Two safaris per day are included - departing morning and afternoon/evening - each approximately 3 hours in duration and including a coffee/sundowner stop.
+The lodge seats a maximum of 6 guests per vehicle.

 A walking safari with your rangers is optional and takes place after breakfast.